A dog that prefers to socialize with your children while it’s still a puppy is one that you want around as your kids’ age.

 Of course, breaking up long journeys to let your Sheltidoodle stretch their legs and to relieve themselves is very important, and doubly so on hot days in which your dog can really struggle to avoid the heat of the vehicle.

-If your dog seems nervous while your car’s in motion, consider putting his or her favourite low energy toy, or even their blanket, on the back seat with them.
+If your dog seems nervous while your car’s in motion, consider putting his or her favorite low energy toy, or even their blanket, on the back seat with them.
 It’s all to help establish how safe and comfortable the car is.

 My Final Thoughts on the Sheltidoodle